 Duration of health insurance

 We also found that the longer an insurance programme has been in place prior to the timing of the evaluation, the higher the odds of improved health outcomes.
-It is plausible that health insurance would not change the health status of population instantly upon implementation.[21]
+It is plausible that health insurance would not change the health status of the population instantly upon implementation.[21]
 While there may be an appetite among policymakers to obtain favourable short term assessments, it is important to compare the impact over time, where feasible.

 Moral hazard

 Acharya et al (2012) raised an important question about the possibility of a moral hazard effect as an unintended consequence of introducing (or expanding) health insurance in LMICs.
 We found seven studies exploring ex-ante moral hazard by estimating the effect on preventive care.
 If uninsured individuals expect to be covered in the future, they may reduce the consumption of preventive care or invest less in healthy behaviours.[108,109] Current overall evidence cannot suggest a definite conclusion considering the heterogeneity in chosen outcomes.
-One study found that the use of a self-treated bed nets to prevent malaria declined among the insured group in Ghana[54] while two studies reported an increase in vaccination rates[62] and the number of prenatal care visits[55,62]among the insured group.
+One study found that the use of self-treated bed nets to prevent malaria declined among the insured group in Ghana[54] while two studies reported an increase in vaccination rates[62] and the number of prenatal care visits[55,62]among the insured group.
 Another study reported no evidence that health insurance encouraged unhealthy behaviour or reduction of preventive efforts in Thailand.[66]

 Two studies from Colombia found that the insured group is more likely to increase their demand for preventive treatment.[47,49] As preventive treatment is free for all, both authors attributed this increased demand to the scheme’s capitation system, incentivising providers to promote preventive care to avoid future costly treatments.[110]
-Another study of a different health insurance programme in Colombia found an opposite effect.[48]
+Another study of a different health insurance programme in Colombia found the opposite effect.[48]

 Study limitations